The Ossuary or High Priest’s Grave is built over an earlier temple & a cenote

 From the Maudslay Collection, British Museum.
 Used with permission under the CC BY-NC-SA 4.0 non-commercial license. ©The Trustees of the British Museum.

 The ground level serpent heads and the base of the central stair plus some of the balustrade depicting the intertwining serpent bodies was intact when Maudslay photographed it in 1889, as was a good bit of the walls of the upper temple.
-However, the veneer cladding of the pyramid was in rubble, having been loosened by tree roots and other vegitation.
+However, the veneer cladding of the pyramid was in rubble, having been loosened by tree roots and other vegetation.

 It is interesting that the rattlesnake tail a little to the left in the photo was still in the same position when we visited in 2004.